stoplightio/docs/articles/modeling/json-introduction.md

 There are many benefits to using JSON, some of which include:

-* It can be used to represent a wide array of objects in a simple and easy-to-read format, making it useful for just about anything.
+* It can be used to represent a wide array of objects in a simple and easy-to-read format, making it useful for just about anything

-* It is widely used and supported across web browsers and programming languages, making it very easy to develop for.
+* It is widely used and supported across web browsers and programming languages, making it very easy to develop for

-* It is easy to read and write by humans (as well as computers), making it a great choice for specifications like [OpenAPI](https://github.com/OAI/OpenAPI-Specification#the-openapi-specification).
+* It is easy to read and write by humans (as well as computers), making it a great choice for specifications like [OpenAPI](https://github.com/OAI/OpenAPI-Specification#the-openapi-specification)

 * It is a subset of another syntax called [YAML](https://en.wikipedia.org/wiki/YAML).
-Documents written in JSON can also be written in YAML, so either format can be used to write OpenAPI documents.
+Documents written in JSON can also be written in YAML, so either format can be used to write OpenAPI documents

-* It can be used to link files together through [JSON references](/modeling/introduction/modeling-with-openapi/referencing-another-api-spec), making it easy to break up large documents into smaller, more focused documents.
+* It can be used to link files together through [JSON references](/modeling/introduction/modeling-with-openapi/referencing-another-api-spec), making it easy to break up large documents into smaller, more focused documents

 Whether you are modeling an API, creating a Prism Collection, or writing documentation in Stoplight, behind the scenes you are actually updating a JSON